VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 		- Called Q(y)
 		- True if y is "mint" but false if y is "tomato"
 		- “A winter hardy plant is a plant that can survive the winter in a cold climate, e.g. here in central Illinois.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=36&annotation=K9MUIN27))
-- “If we substitute concrete values for all the variables in a predicate, we’re back to having a proposition” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=36&annotation=J6SFRVKZ))
+- “If we substitute concrete values for all the variables in a predicate, we're back to having a proposition” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=36&annotation=J6SFRVKZ))
 - “The main use of predicates is to make general statements about what happens when you substitute a variety of values for the variables.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=36&annotation=PTQHM3KY))
 	- P(x) is true for every x
 	- "For every integer x, $x^2$ $\ge$ 10" (false)